louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 ### Practice parameter for the psychiatric assessment and management of physically ill children and adolescents [^e14b878e].
 Journal of the American Academy of Child and Adolescent Psychiatry (2009).
 Medium credibility.

-Psychotropic medication selection and pharmacokinetics in physically ill children and adolescents emphasize that “psychotropic medication levels are not consistent indicators of either efficacy or toxicity in physically ill patients” and “it is generally preferable to choose a medication with a short half-life and attempt to avoid introducing more than one medication at a time.”
-When possible, medications “should be selected that can be administered in a single or divided dose, are easily titrated to an ideal dose, and do not require frequent laboratory monitoring,” and “Multiple medications and demanding treatment regimens threaten adherence.”
-It is helpful to follow the maxim “start low, go slow” when initiating medication in children with “hepatic, gastrointestinal, renal, and cardiac diseases,” and to consider routes and side effects; medications can be given by “oral, intravenous, intramuscular, subcutaneous, rectal, transdermal, and sublingual” routes.
-Most psychoactive drugs are “80% to 95% bound to protein” “with the exception of lithium, methylphenidate, venlafaxine, divalproex sodium, gabapentin, and topiramate”; “The unbound drug is typically pharmacologically active” and reduced “albumin binding… necessitating adjustments to medication dosages.”
-Medications are “absorbed in the gastrointestinal tract and excreted through the kidneys,” and clinicians should be aware of effects on hepatic metabolism, renal excretion, and discontinuation effects such as “selective serotonin reuptake inhibitor discontinuation syndrome.”
-For interactions, “The hepatic CYP450 system is responsible for most metabolic drug interactions,” uridine glucuronosyltransferase enzymes generally play “a minor metabolic role” though lamotrigine, morphine, and lorazepam are primarily metabolized by them, and “P-glycoproteins… function as ‘gatekeepers’ for CYP3A4 metabolism.”
+Psychotropic medication selection and pharmacokinetics in physically ill children and adolescents emphasize that "psychotropic medication levels are not consistent indicators of either efficacy or toxicity in physically ill patients" and "it is generally preferable to choose a medication with a short half-life and attempt to avoid introducing more than one medication at a time."
+When possible, medications "should be selected that can be administered in a single or divided dose, are easily titrated to an ideal dose, and do not require frequent laboratory monitoring," and "Multiple medications and demanding treatment regimens threaten adherence."
+It is helpful to follow the maxim "start low, go slow" when initiating medication in children with "hepatic, gastrointestinal, renal, and cardiac diseases," and to consider routes and side effects; medications can be given by "oral, intravenous, intramuscular, subcutaneous, rectal, transdermal, and sublingual" routes.
+Most psychoactive drugs are "80% to 95% bound to protein" "with the exception of lithium, methylphenidate, venlafaxine, divalproex sodium, gabapentin, and topiramate"; "The unbound drug is typically pharmacologically active" and reduced "albumin binding… necessitating adjustments to medication dosages."
+Medications are "absorbed in the gastrointestinal tract and excreted through the kidneys," and clinicians should be aware of effects on hepatic metabolism, renal excretion, and discontinuation effects such as "selective serotonin reuptake inhibitor discontinuation syndrome."
+For interactions, "The hepatic CYP450 system is responsible for most metabolic drug interactions," uridine glucuronosyltransferase enzymes generally play "a minor metabolic role" though lamotrigine, morphine, and lorazepam are primarily metabolized by them, and "P-glycoproteins… function as 'gatekeepers' for CYP3A4 metabolism."

 ---